Unexplained System.gc() calls due to Remote Method Invocation (RMI) or explicit garbage collections

 Resolving the problem

-To ensure that the remote objects are collected in a timely fashion, RMI takes the step of triggering a System.gc() on a regular interval (default is 60000ms).
+To ensure that the remote objects are collected in a timely fashion, RMI takes the step of triggering a System.gc() on a regular interval.
 However, in most cases regular GC activity is sufficient for effective DGC.

 Example of verboseGC data that shows 60 second garbage collection intervals based on timestamps: